 Australian Museum is by far our favourite, with their kids space, hand-ons interactive displays and affordable entry.
-It is followed closely by Wild Life Sydney Zoo (but only when visiting with a Merlin annual pass), which has a storytime daily at 11am.
+But it’s now CLOSED for renovations until mid-2020.
+Our next fav is Wild Life Sydney Zoo (but only when visiting with a Merlin annual pass), which has a storytime daily.

 Then there is the Australian National Maritime Museum, Manly Aquarium and Sydney Aquarium.
 We have annual passes for all of them, which makes it a lot cheaper and easier to visit.
 And in some cases we wouldn’t visit if just buying a single ticket as they can be very expensive.
 A single visit to the Australian Museum though will only set you back $15 for an adult entry and kids are free.
 Plus, you can see the general exhibits and access the mini mariners area at the Maritime Museum for free.

 Did you know that there are 35+ libraries in and around the City of Parramatta?
 Most libraries have a kids area where they can read books on kids lounges or chairs and some have a few toys to play with.
 If you time your visit to coincide with a weekly rhyme time (generally for 0-2yrs) or story time (for 2-5yrs), then you can usually turn it into at least an hour outing.

 We particularly like Wenthworthville Library.
 They have great rhyme/ story times and a wonderful toy library.
 We also spend a fair amount of time at West Ryde Library, where they have microscopes, a large learning cub (with display drawers and ipads) and plenty of space for the kids to move around in.
 As well as Ermington Library and Dundas Library.
 You can see a list of reading programs at library’s in the area in our What’s On Calendar.